-Renewable Energy is becoming increasingly popular among Home-owners, Small Businesses and Large Corporations alike, especially with sky-rocketing energy cost.
+Renewable Energy is becoming increasingly popular among homeowners, small businesses and large corporations alike, especially with sky-rocketing energy costs.
 Solar PV (photo-voltaic) is by far the most popular renewable-energy technology, but despite such popularity, Solar is not economically feasible for most people without government support.

-Solar on the other hand produces clean, ‘free’ energy in the form of electricity, heat, and light.
+Solar, on the other hand produces clean, ‘free’ energy in the form of electricity, heat, and light.
 Although benefits of solar are enormous, so is the initial capital investment, which without additional incentives becomes not so attractive to the end user.
-Fortunately the US government, as well as many other governments through-out the world see great potential and need in renewable energy, and offer end-users financial rebates and incentives to promote the spreading of renewable energy, which in turn reduces the cost of such technologies.
+Fortunately, the US government, as well as many other governments throughout the world see great potential and need in renewable energy, and offer end-users financial rebates and incentives to promote the spread of renewable energy.
+This in turn, reduces the cost of such technologies.

 Here we will review rebates and incentives offered by Federal, State and local governments, as well as utility companies and other organizations in Massachusetts, Connecticut and Rhode Island (Note: Due to the recent budget deficit and slow economic conditions in RI, most of the State-sponsored renewable-energy incentives are temporarily suspended – we will keep a close eye on the situation and post updates as they become available).

 Federal Tax Rebates for Solar PV: Commercial and Residential